SCRIPTURE OR MYTH?

 We Christians are to be going to all nations, teaching them to observe Christ’s commandments.
 We are not doing it because of our confusion concerning whether or not we ourselves are bound by Christ’s commandments.
 We are building churches instead of teaching Christ’s commandments.
 The great commission is not to build churches, it is to teach Christ’s commandments.

-Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
+“teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.
 (Matthew 28:19,20)

 The fault is ours.
 We are crying for the governments to humble themselves and repent.
 God is crying for the churches to humble themselves and repent.